geltz/sequa/README.md

 | flt | random filters |
 | del | random delays/reverb |

-this program is free but [donations are welcome](https://ko-fi.com/geltz)
+this program is free and [donations are welcome](https://ko-fi.com/geltz)